h5py/h5py/docs/source/guide/hl.rst

 :meth:`Group.create_dataset`.
 Some of the more useful are:

 Compression
-    Transparent compression
-    (keyword *compression*)
-    can substantially reduce the storage space
+    Transparent compression (keyword *compression*) can substantially reduce the storage space needed for the dataset.
+Beginning with h5py 1.1, three techniques are available, "gzip", "lzf" and "szip".
+See the ``filters`` module for more information.
-    needed for the dataset.
-The default compression method is GZIP (DEFLATE), which is universally supported by other installations of HDF5.
-    Supply an integer between 0 and 9 to enable GZIP compression at that level.
-    Using the *shuffle* filter along with this option can improve the compression ratio further.

 Error-Detection
     All versions of HDF5 include the *fletcher32* checksum filter, which enables